haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 ...
 {% endhighlight %}

-At the same time you can also reduce the number of rigid-body models selected in the `seletop` section.
+At the same time you can also reduce the number of rigid-body models selected for refinement in the `seletop` section.

 {% highlight toml %}
 ...